 You may have received an automated phone call that claims that you owe back taxes.
-Many of these calls and emails are clearly fake.
+Many of these calls and emails are fake.
 Some are so bad that they make you laugh.
 But what if you receive a letter that looks real?
-Or what if a person that claims to be a revenue officer with the IRS shows up at your door?
+Or what if a person that claims to be an IRS revenue officer with the IRS shows up at your door?

 It can be scary if you think that the IRS is coming after you.
 However, before you do anything else, you should confirm that you are being contacted by the IRS and not a scammer.